copych/ESP32_S3_Sampler/README.md

 [note]
 name=D#1
-; assuming we have "SnareRest (2).WAV" file in the drumkit folder after copying all the files into a single dir. instr=SnareRest (2) noteoff=true
+; assuming we have "#-SnareRest (2).WAV" files in the drumkit folder after copying all the files into a single dir. instr=SnareRest (2) noteoff=true

 [note]
 name=E1
-; assuming we have "Snare (2).WAV" file in the drumkit folder after copying all the files into a single dir. instr=snare (2) noteoff=0
+; assuming we have "#-Snare (2).WAV" files in the drumkit folder after copying all the files into a single dir. instr=snare (2) noteoff=0